Navy Day (India): Reason for celebrating Navy Day

-Navy Day in India originally coincided with the Royal Navy's Trafalgar Day.
-On 21 October 1944, the Royal Indian Navy celebrated Navy Day for the first time.
+Navy Day in India originally coincided with the Royal Navy's Trafalgar Day on 21 October.
+The Royal Indian Navy celebrated Navy Day for the first time on 21 October 1944.
 The idea behind celebrating Navy Day was to boost outreach and increase awareness about the Navy amongst the general public.
 Navy Day celebrations traditionally witnessed parades at various port cities as well as organizing public meetings at inland Naval establishments.
 From 1945 onwards, after World War II, Navy Day was celebrated on 1 December.
 On the night of 30 November 1945, on the eve of the Navy Day celebrations, Indian ratings painted the slogans such as Inqualab Zindabad.
 In due course and until 1972, given the enthusiasm among the public, Navy Day was celebrated on 15 December, and the week in which 15 December fell was observed as Navy Week.
 In 1972, old traditions gave way to new reasons to celebrate the day.
 At the Senior Naval Officer's Conference in May 1972, it was decided that Navy Day would be celebrated on 4 December to commemorate the actions of the Indian Navy during the 1971 Indo-Pakistan War, and Navy Week would be observed from 1 to 7 December.

 Navy Day in India is now celebrated to commemorate Operation Trident, which was the attack on the Karachi harbor during the Indo-Pakistan war (on 4 December 1971) by the Indian Naval Missile boats as well in to reverence all the martyrs of that war.
 During the attack, Indian sailors communicated in Russian to avoid detection.
 No Indian sailors were killed in the attack.
-The theme of Navy Day 2021 is "Swarnim Vijay Varsh".
 "Covid-19 and Chinese attempts to change status quo along northern borders have posed new challenges.
 The Navy is ready to face both these challenges," Admiral Karambir Singh, the Navy chief said at a press conference on the eve of Navy Day, 2020.